themeteorchef/getting-started-with-react-old/getting-started-with-react.md

 Now we're in the home stretch!
 Aside from updating our templates, we also need to update our routes.
 Wait, why?
 Recall that because we're using Flow Router, we're also using the [BlazeLayout](https://github.com/kadirahq/blaze-layout) package to help us render our Blaze templates.
 Now, we need to do the exact same thing, just with that package's companion [ReactLayout](https://github.com/kadirahq/meteor-react-layout).
 This will be easy, we're just swapping a few things in. **Heads up**: Because we'll be using some `JSX` code in our routes, we'll want to make sure we update each of our routes files to use the `.jsx` file type.

 #### Our default layout
 Ok, I lied.
 We do need to fix one thing real quick: our default layout template.
 Recall that in Base, we rely on a template called `default` to wrap all of our othe templates when rendering routes.
-This is the last template to component refactor, I swear.
+This is the last template-to-component refactor, I swear.
 99% of it is stuff we already know.
 Let's look at it:

 <p class="block-header">/client/componetns/layouts/default.jsx</p>